Volunteering at University of Guelph Wellness Education and Promotion Centre

 The Wellness Education and Promotion Centre’s volunteers provide support to the large-scale health promotion and wellness education programs that are offered by Student Wellness Services.
 These may include, but are not limited to flu vaccine clinics, mass STI testing, awareness weeks, event promotion and support.
 Volunteers sign-up for various events and the corresponding event-specific trainings on an ongoing basis to complete the minimum requirement of seven hours throughout the semester.
 Click the link above to learn more about this role!

 The Wellness Education and Promotion Centre accepts a limited number of students each semester to complete a practicum placement focusing on a specific area of interest around health and well-being.
 In the past, practicum students have completed projects on bystander intervention, the on-campus farmers’ market, sexual health education and more!
-Practicum students will have the opportunity to join an issue-based team of interest and staff the centre for a total of ten hours a week.
+Undergraduate practicum students will have the opportunity to join an issue-based team of interest and take on roles similar to those of our Peer Wellness Educators for a total of ten hours a week.
+Graduate practicum students (such as those in the MPH program) will have the opportunity to work with WEPC through the summer on a specific project that aligns with their interests and the goals of the unit.
 Contact your academic program's practicum coordinator to find out if a placement with the Wellness Education and Promotion Centre could fulfill your course requirements!